 Within our school community, the ability to learn is underpinned by the teaching of basic skills, knowledge, concepts and values.
 The ability to drive their own learning and learn collaboratively is constantly supported through opportunities provided for the children.
 We strongly believe that childhood should be a happy time and that through investigating and enquiring there are no limits to what our children can achieve.
 With the correct curriculum opportunities we are able to fulfil our children’s curiosity and thirst for new knowledge and experiences.

 We use our behaviour system to promote positive attitudes to learning which reflect the Christian value of forgiveness and develop the skills needed to promote honesty and personal responsibility for learning and future success.

 As a church school, partnerships in our community are an essential part of our curriculum.
 As we learn and grow together we support all stakeholders to engage in learning, celebrating Christian and local traditions and events.

 The National Curriculum – what do parents need to know?

-The National Curriculum in England has been through a period of transition and a new curriculum is now being taught throughout schools in England.
+The National Curriculum in England was restructured in 2014 and is taught throughout schools in England.